Sweet Cream Cold Foam (Starbucks)

 Starbucks sweet cream cold foam is an airy and delicate combination of sweet vanilla syrup, 2% milk, and thick heavy cream.

-• 2% Milk – The original recipe uses nonfat milk, but I prefer 2% for just a touch of extra creaminess.
+• 2% Milk – The original recipe uses 2% instead of nonfat for just a touch of extra creaminess.
 Whole milk works, too!
 So you can really use any kind you like.

 If you’re feeling creative, you can use another flavored syrup instead!
 Chocolate, caramel, strawberry — any flavor will do!